MadGoatHaz/blupow/README.md

     -   Renogy Inverters (e.g., RIV1230RCH-SPS)
     -   Renogy Charge Controllers (e.g., RNG-CTRL-RVR40)

+---

 ## Quick Start Installation

-This integration requires a running MQTT broker.
-The installer can set one up for you, which is the recommended method.
+The new architecture requires Docker.
+The installer script automates the entire setup.

 1.  **Prerequisites**:
     *   Docker and Docker Compose must be installed on your system.